Our apprentices

 Jessica

-“I started the apprenticeship in 2021, I have just completed my IBMS Registration Portfolio Verification and am just about to go into my final semester at university.
-Although the apprenticeship has been tough, I have gained essential knowledge and skills that I don’t think that I would have enjoyed just doing the degree.
-Working in a lab gave me opportunities to apply what I learned in university to the workplace and I was also able to draw upon my colleagues knowledge and experience to aid with my university work and understanding of the modules.
-As I am approaching the end of the apprenticeship I feel confident that I have the necessary skills to start my career as a Biomedical Scientist.”
+“I completed the apprenticeship in 2025.
+Although the apprenticeship was tough, I gained essential knowledge and skills that I don’t think that I would have enjoyed just doing the degree.
+Working in a lab gave me opportunities to apply what I learned in university to the workplace and I was also able to draw upon my colleagues knowledge and experience to aid with my university work and understanding of the modules.”